-The following resources have been approved by the Department of Public Instruction for use in training school personnel, bus operators, and volunteers in the emergency use of an opioid antagonist.
-The Department of Public Instruction acknowledges the work of the National Association of School Nurses in the development of many of these resources.
+Several state and national organizations or agencies have developed training materials.
+The following resources have been approved by the Department of Public Instruction (DPI) for use in training school personnel, bus operators, and volunteers in the emergency use of an opioid antagonist.